 What toys did Einstein play with?

-Parents want the best for their child.
-So when a product promises that it can create anything from Baby Einsteins to child prodigies to brainy babies, it is hard to resist.
+As parents, we want the best for our children.
+So when a product promises that it can create anything from Baby Einsteins to child prodigies, it is hard to resist.
 And there are plenty of companies targeting this weakness of ours!

-The 90-10 rule is your best guide when choosing toys for your child.
-The best play time comes from the toy being just 10% of it while the child being the other 90%.
-Who can forget pumping their legs in air while they try and go higher on the simple ubiquitous Swing.
-You could pretend you were flying or skiing, or maybe that you were a bird of paradise or an astronaut or the wind itself.
-That favourite rocking horse that could be your loyal pet or which allowed you to be a prince, a princess, a knight or a farmer or a steed on which you won many battles.
+The best kind of play happens when the toy contributes 10% and the child contributes 90%.
+Think back to the good old swing: how much fun was it to pump your legs in the air and go higher and higher?
+You could pretend you were flying or skiing, or maybe that you were a bird or an astronaut or the wind itself!
+Or that favourite rocking horse which could be your loyal pet or turned you to into a prince, a princess, or a knight, a steed on which you won many battles.